Skip to main content

 Set a Firmware Password #

 Set a password to stop access to the Recovery mode.
 Otherwise, any malicious individual can change the firmware settings to boot from a disc or device of their choosing.
-If you did not enable File Vault, then the attacker will have complete access to all of the files on the system.
+If you did not enable File Vault, then the attacker will have complete access to the files on the system.

 Apple Knowledge Base article HT204455 provides full details.